ReactiveBayes/ReactiveMP.jl/docs/src/getting-started.md

 ```

-As you can see, `GraphPPL.jl` offers a model specification syntax that resembles closely to the mathematical equations defined above.
-We use `datavar` function to create "clamped" variables that take specific values at a later date. `θ ~ Beta(1.0, 1.0)` expression creates random variable `θ` and assigns it as an output of `Beta` node in the corresponding FFG.
+As you can see, `GraphPPL` offers a model specification syntax that resembles closely to the mathematical equations defined above.
+We use `datavar` function to create "clamped" variables that take specific values at a later date. `θ ~ Beta(2.0, 7.0)` expression creates random variable `θ` and assigns it as an output of `Beta` node in the corresponding FFG.

 ### Inference specification

-Once we have defined our model, the next step is to use `ReactiveMP.jl` API to infer quantities of interests.
-To do this, we need to specify inference procedure. `ReactiveMP.jl` API is flexible in terms of inference specification and is compatible both with real-time inference processing and with statis datasets.
+Once we have defined our model, the next step is to use `ReactiveMP` API to infer quantities of interests.
+To do this, we need to specify inference procedure. `ReactiveMP` API is flexible in terms of inference specification and is compatible both with real-time inference processing and with statis datasets.
 In most of the cases for static datasets, as in our example, it consists of same basic building blocks:

 1. Return variables of interests from model specification
 2. Subscribe on variables of interests posterior marginal updates